 Brexit Negotiations and EU Citizens’ Rights in Scotland

 However, the UK did not leave the European Union immediately.
-As you probably know, at this time (January 2019), the Brexit negotiations between the UK government and the European Union are still ongoing.
+As you probably know, at this time (April 2019), the Brexit negotiations between the UK government and the European Union have ended, but the UK Parliament has not accepted the outcome.
+Before we know more, exiting the EU with a deal, without a deal or with a new deal are still all likely scenarios.
 This is why we ask you to read all the information below with caution.

 Whether and when the “EU Settlement Scheme” and “Settled Status” are implemented, still depends on a few factors.
 We discuss some scenarios below:

 - The UK leaves the EU on 22 May 2019, with a deal.